Ircam-WAM/improtech-website/pages/Program.md

 <br>

 ####09:30
-###Presentation of the ExCITe Center and the MET-lab
+###Presentation of the ExCITe Center and the MET-lab at Drexel University
 Yougmoo Kim (Drexel University)

 The ExCITe Center is Drexel University’s home for research and discovery connecting technology and creative expression, bringing together faculty and students from across the University to pursue transdisciplinary, collaborative projects.
 As part of the Center, the Music & Entertainment Technology Laboratory (MET-lab) focuses on the machine understanding of audio, human-machine interfaces and robotics for expressive interaction, real-time analysis, synthesis, and visualization of sound, and K-12 outreach for STEAM (Science, Technology, Engineering, Arts & Design, and Mathematics) education.
 This presentation will highlight recent MET-lab/ExCITe projects with external collaborators, including Sophia’s Forrest (a chamber opera with electroacoustic sound sculptures by composer Lembit Beecher) and a dance work involving autonomous drones, created with Parsons Dance.